Science at Hillside

 I feel it is essential that children understand the relevance of science to the wider world and their own experiences.
 Where possible, Science is linked to other curriculum to demonstrate links across the subject areas but still retaining its importance as a core subject.

 Science at Hillside is taught through practical lessons wherever possible, developing the skills of working scientifically and enquiry based learning, supported by subject specific knowledge and vocabulary, all of which become increasingly challenging as pupil progress through the school. (mapped out on the progression grids).

 I am a confident and knowledgeable subject leader, mainly due to the extensive CPD opportunities I have received over the past year through the STEM centre, local cluster groups and my involvement as a Science Influencer in the ‘Science Across the City’ project within Stoke on Trent.
 As a qualified facilitator, I also have the skills required to ensure that my knowledge is disseminated effectively to staff back at school.
 In addition I have achieved the accreditation of CSciTeach and PSQM outreach.

 My own passion for science stems back to high school, where the practical aspect engaged my interests and this continued through college and eventually university, where I obtained my degree in Biological Science.
 This personal love of the subject leads me to believe that with scientific thinking and an enquiring mind, our children can enter the world looking for answers and making a difference to their futures and the futures of the next generations.

-The objectives for Science in KS1 and KS2 are clearly set out for each year group in the National Curriculum.
+The objectives for Science in EYFS, KS1 and KS2 are clearly set out for each year group in the EYFS Framework and the National Curriculum.